monster-js/docs/docs/main-concept/event-emitter.md

 ## Triggering the Event

-To trigger the event, simply call the trigger function returned by the event emitter function.
+To trigger the event, simply call the `dispatch` function returned by the event emitter function.

 Example: